jmagman/flutter-wiki/Reducing-Test-Flakiness.md

 Flakiness issue has caused a large portion of the [Flutter tree](https://flutter-dashboard.appspot.com/#/build) redness, and below workflow will be enforced to reduce flaky issues.
 The framework post-submit DeviceLab tests will be focused on in the beginning, and the logic will be extended to other host only tests in the future.

+From [Flutter tree dashboard](https://flutter-dashboard.appspot.com/#/build), a flake is identified as a box with an exclamation icon.
+There are two types that will result in same flaky box
+*

 # Preventing flaky tests
 ## Adding a new DeviceLab test
 DeviceLab tests are located under [`/dev/devicelab/bin/tasks`](https://github.com/flutter/flutter/tree/master/dev/devicelab/bin/tasks).
 If you plan to add a new DeviceLab test, please follow